metabrainz/musicbrainz-server/HACKING-URL.md

 make it easier to add links, prevent editor from entering wrong links, improve the display of links on MusicBrainz website.

-For easy starting, look at similar
-[resolved MBS "URL cleanup" tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20MBS%20AND%20component%20%3D%20%22URL%20cleanup%22%20AND%20status%20%3D%20Closed%20AND%20resolution%20IN%20%28Done%2CFixed%29) which have comments linking to pull requests.
+The easiest way to get started is probably to look at similar [resolved MBS "URL cleanup" tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20MBS%20AND%20component%20%3D%20%22URL%20cleanup%22%20AND%20status%20%3D%20Closed%20AND%20resolution%20IN%20%28Done%2CFixed%29) which have comments linking to pull requests.
 More particularly, look at potential STYLE tickets linked to these MBS tickets,